bkhsev/RTUG/README.md

 # RTUG
-RTUG plots graphs of russian stock prices in USD (United States Dollar) to compensate for the long-run devaluation of the RUB (Russian Ruble).
+RTUG plots charts of russian stock prices in USD (United States Dollar) to compensate for the long-run devaluation of the RUB (Russian Ruble).

 ## Why bother?  :grimacing:
 Russian Ruble is a soft currency.
 Therefore, in the long-run it experiences devaluation. :chart_with_downwards_trend: